 • Please try to avoid giving us the same client referees that you have already submitted to the other legal directories in the same year.

-• Please make sure that all your client referees are correct and complete before you submit them.
+• Please make sure that all your client referees are correct, approved and complete before you submit them.
+We cannot guarantee that we will be able to change referees after submission.

 • Our aim is to contact referees soon after the submission deadline.
 Please inform your referees to expect to hear from us between November and March (an email will be sent to them via firstname.lastname@example.org).
 Unsuitable referees will be disregarded and we may contact referees at any time in the year.